Shullyson/licence-exporting/README.md

-# 📦 DWS - Bertelsmann License Export
+# 📦 License Export Automation

 This project defines a 4-stage Azure DevOps pipeline that provisions infrastructure, configures modules, and deploys a PowerShell runbook to an Azure Automation Account.
-It is designed to support multi-tenant setups via parameterized execution.
+It is designed to support multi-tenant setups via parameterized execution while keeping organization-specific details out of source control.

 ---